tolypash/react-native-yoco/README.md

 ]
 ```

-- For **Android**, there are some issues with dependency versions, therefore you need to add the following in your `app/build.gradle` file, under `android`:
+- For **Android**, assuming you're using latest version of `expo`, there are some issues with dependency versions, therefore you need to add the following in your `app/build.gradle` file, under `android`:

 ```gradle
   configurations.all {